IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:52.4.2 Use Cases

-The IMR Profile is focused on encoding multimedia content in diagnostic reports such that later the user can interact with the embedded multimedia content in the reports.
+The IMR Profile encodes multimedia content in diagnostic reports such that later the user can interact with the embedded multimedia content in the reports.

 Note that the IMR Profile is focused on intra-enterprise use cases.
 Other inter-enterprise use cases may be supported in future updates.
 The design of the IMR does not prohibit addressing inter-enterprise use cases in the future.

-#### 1:52.4.2.1 Use Case 1: Encode and Transmit Multimedia Report
+#### 1:XX.4.2.1 Use Case 1: Rendered Report

-##### 1:52.4.2.1.1 Encode and Transmit Multimedia Report Use Case Description
+##### 1:XX.4.2.1.1 Rendered Report Use Case Description

-During a report dictation session, the Evidence Creator (not part of IMR) conveys multimedia contents to the Report Creator on demand as instructed by the user.
-(Note that the interaction between the Evidence Creator and Report Creator is out of scope for IMR.)
-When a dictation session ends, the Report Creator encodes the diagnostic report along with the collected multimedia content.
-Once completed, the Report Creator stores the multimedia report to the Report Repository, Report Reader and/or Rendered Report Reader.
+The Report Creator encodes the diagnostic report with multimedia content when saving dictated report.
+This use case shows the multimedia report being stored in the Report Repository.
+Alternatively, the Report Creator could send the report directly to one or more Report Readers and/or Rendered Report Readers.

+A Clinician wants to review studies and associated diagnostic reports for a patient.
+She searches the EMR for the patient.
+As a result, the EMR returns a list of studies and associated diagnostic reports for the patient from which she selects the report of interest.

-##### 1:52.4.2.1.2 Encode and Transmit Multimedia Report Process Flow
+##### 1:XX.4.2.1.2 Rendered Report Process Flow

-Figure 1:52.4.2.1.2-1 shows the dictation session as background context, and the eventual encoding and transmission of the multimedia report by the Report Creator to the Report Repository.

 <div>
-{%include uc1-authoring-report.svg%}
+{%include uc1-presenting-interactive-report-presentedform.svg%}
 </div>
 <br clear="all">

-**Figure 1:52.4.2.1.2-1: Encode and Transmit Process Flow in IMR Profile**
+**Figure 1:XX.4.2.1.2-1: Rendered Report Process Flow in IMR Profile**

-#### 1:52.4.2.2 Use Case 2: Consume and Interact with Multimedia Report by Advanced Consumers
+#### 1:XX.4.2.2 Use Case 2: Locally Processed Report

-##### 1:52.4.2.2.1 Consume and Interact with Multimedia Report by Advanced Consumers Use Case Description
+##### 1:XX.4.2.2.1 Locally Processed Report Use Case Description

-A Clinician wants to review studies and associated diagnostic reports for a patient.
-She searches the EMR for the patient.
-As a result, the EMR returns a list of studies and associated diagnostic reports for the patient.

-The Clinician selects a multimedia report and the EMR, as a Report Reader, processes the report content according to its rendering configuration and displays the reports with interactive links.
+This use case is similar to Use Case #1, but instead of presenting a pre-rendered copy of the report that has been included in the multimedia report object, the Report Reader processes the multimedia report object according to its own rendering configuration.

+TODO ***

 The Clinician clicks on the interactive links.

-The EMR / Report Reader retrieves the rendered images from the Image Manager / Image Archive and displays the images with interactive tools.
+In this use case, the Report Reader retrieves rendered objects using WADO-RS and display them.
+Alternatively, the Report Reader retrieves DICOM objects, renders and display them.

 The Clinicians can navigate the series and see the measurements with annotations as described in the report.

 ##### 1:52.4.2.2.2 Consume and Interact with Multimedia Report by Advanced Consumers Process Flow